-- 36.1.
-Local Authorities work closely with the Colleges to promote the educational achievement of Looked after Children / Children in Care / Previously Looked After and Leaving Care. - 36.2.
+- 37.1.
+Local Authorities work closely with the Colleges to promote the educational achievement of Looked after Children / Children in Care / Previously Looked After and Leaving Care. - 37.2.
 Looked After Children are regularly supported by a team of external agencies and have a Personal Education Plan (PEP).
 The PEP is used to support the personalised learning of the child both academically and otherwise.
-Staff will be asked to contribute to the PEP and where possible, attend meetings regarding that student. - 36.3.
+Staff will be asked to contribute to the PEP and where possible, attend meetings regarding that student. - 37.3.
 Looked After Children / Children in Care / Previously Looked After / Leaving Care must be regularly monitored and supported whilst they are at College.
-Staff will be required to provide updates to the Designated Teacher for Looked after Children - Fiona Phillip. - 36.4.
-Attendance for Looked After Children / Children in Care will be monitored weekly by the Safeguarding Team. - 36.5.
-The Designated Teacher for Looked after Children will meet on a regular basis with the Virtual School Head to promote the educational achievement of this group of vulnerable students. - 36.6.
+Staff will be required to provide updates to the Designated Teacher for Looked after Children Fiona Phillip. - 37.4.
+Attendance for Looked After Children / Children in Care will be monitored weekly by the Safeguarding Team and shared with the local authorities and children's services. - 37.5.
+The Designated Teacher for Looked after Children will meet on a regular basis with the Virtual School Head to promote the educational achievement of this group of vulnerable students. - 37.6.
 All Personal Achievement Tutors and members of the Safeguarding Team will be trained in how to contribute effectively to a PEP meeting.